swtcpro/jingtum-lib-csharp/README.md

 ## Request&lt;T&gt; class
 Request server and account info without secret.
 Request is used to get server, account, orderbook and path info.
 Request is not secret required, and will be public to every one.
-All request is asynchronized and should provide a callback.
-Each callback has two parameter, one is error and the other is result.
+All requests are asynchronized and should provide a callback.
+Each callback provides the json message, exception, and result object.

 ## Transaction&lt;T&gt; class
 Post request to server with account secret.
 Transaction is used to make transaction and collect